tripplehelix/enafore-silenced/README.md

 # Enafore

-A somewhat unstable fediverse client forked from [Pinafore](https://github.com/nolanlawson/pinafore) with better support for Akkoma and glitch-soc instances.
+A somewhat unstable fediverse client with better support for Akkoma, glitch-soc, and Iceshrimp instances.

 Enafore is available at [enafore.social](https://enafore.social).